Spring Grove Mausoleum is an abandoned mausoleum in Rhode Island.

 In 1847, George N. Briggs acquired farmland near Providence and formed a cemetery corporation in 1848.
 5 Its location, far from the central city and along a tranquil pond, was typical of suburban cemeteries in the 19th century.
 Briggs patterned the new cemetery, Spring Grove, after Laurel Hill in Philadelphia, and opened in 1848.
 An administration building and chapel were planned for an island in the lake.

-Despite considerable opposition from the neighbourhood in 1927, Thomas F. Cullinan erected a three-story, 60-foot by 66-foot, granite-faced mausoleum at the cost of $150,000.
+Despite considerable opposition from the neighborhood in 1927, Thomas F. Cullinan erected a three-story, 60-foot by 66-foot, the granite-faced mausoleum at the cost of $150,000.
 1 5 The crypt, designed on plans by Franklin Hindle, was the first of its kind in the state and had room for 1,200 plots.

 To keep the mausoleum in excellent condition, Cullinan placed a portion of his profits into a perpetual care fund.
 Eventually, 527 remains were entombed.
 1